-- 1. Purpose.
-The purpose of the Somerville Housing Authority (SHA) Smoke-Free Policy is to mitigate irritation and known health effects of secondhand smoke for residents, guests, contract workers and SHA employees.
-In addition, the smoke-free policy is intended to decrease the risk of fire in SHA units and reduce the cost of maintenance and cleaning resulting from smoking. - 2.
-Definition of Smoking: Smoking is defined as the ignition and burning of tobacco leaves or marijuana such as (but not limited to) cigars, cigarettes, pipes, and waterpipes (hookahs).
-In addition, smoking shall include the use of E-cigarettes and similar products by which vapor is inhaled. - 3.
-Smoke Free Areas: Effective September 1, 2016, all buildings on SHA property will be smoke free buildings.
+1. Purpose of Smoke-Free Policy.
+The purpose of the Smoke-Free Policy is to mitigate (i) the irritation and negative health effects of secondhand smoke; (ii) the increased maintenance and cleaning costs from smoking; (iii) the increased risk of fire from smoking and (iv) the higher cost of fire insurance for a non-smoke free building.

+2. Definition of Smoking.
+Smoking is defined as the ignition and burning of tobacco leaves or marijuana such as (but not limited to) cigars, cigarettes, pipes, and waterpipes (hookahs).
+In addition, "smoking" shall include the use of E-cigarettes and similar products by which vapor is inhaled.

+3. Definition of a Smoke-Free Area.
+On September 1, 2016, all buildings on SHA property became smoke-free buildings.
 All living units and interior areas, including but not limited to community bathrooms, lobbies, community rooms, laundry rooms, hallways, stairways, elevators, the Mystic Activity Center, management and administrative offices, balconies, entryways, hallways, porches are designated as smoke-free.
-Also designated as smoke-free areas are SHA walkways, lawns and parking areas within 25 feet of building windows or doors, and all playgrounds and tot-lots located anywhere on all SHA property.
+Also designated as smoke-free areas are SHA walkways, lawns, and parking areas within 25 feet of building windows or doors, and all playgrounds and tot-lots located anywhere on all SHA property.